 The virtual meetings began with a PowerPoint presentation describing the purpose of the EA, the project approach, planning criteria, and opportunities for public involvement.
 Following the presentation, the meetings transitioned to a question-and-answer session, where members of the public could ask questions to the BLM staff.
-Table 1-2 provides the dates and times of the public meetings.
+Table I-2 provides the dates and times of the public meetings.

-Number of Meeting Date Location Meeting Time Public/Stakeholder Attendees February 23, 2022 3:00 p.m. to 4:30 p.m.
-San Juan College, Henderson Fine 84 Arts Building, Farmington, NM February 23, 2022 6:00 p.m. to 7:00 p.m.
-San Juan College, Henderson Fine 24 Arts Building, Farmington, NM February 24, 2022 6:00 p.m. to 7:30 Virtual public meeting 187 April 27, 2022 2:00 p.m. to 7:00 p.m.
-San Juan College, Henderson Fine 31 Arts Building, Farmington, NM April 29, 2022 8:00 a.m. to noon National Indian Programs Training 55
+Meeting Date Meeting Time Location Number of Public/Stakeholder Attendees February 23, 2022 3:00 p.m. to 4:30 p.m.
+San Juan College, Henderson Fine Arts Building, Farmington, NM 84 February 23, 2022 6:00 p.m. to 7:00 p.m.
+San Juan College, Henderson Fine Arts Building, Farmington, NM 24 February 24, 2022 6:00 p.m. to 7:30 Virtual public meeting 187 April 27, 2022 2:00 p.m. to 7:00 p.m.
+San Juan College, Henderson Fine Arts Building, Farmington, NM 31 April 29, 2022 8:00 a.m. to noon National Indian Programs Training Center, Albuquerque, NM 55

-Center, Albuquerque, NM

-Table 1-2: Public Meeting Dates and Locations
+Table I-2: Public Meeting Dates and Locations

-1.4.4 Tribal Consultation
+I.4.4 Tribal Consultation

 During the public involvement period, the BLM reached out to 30 tribal entities for development of the EA.
-Tribal consultation for the proposed Chaco withdrawal was initiated on a government-to-government basis by the BLM FFO to various pueblos and tribes of New Mexico and southern Colorado.
+Tribal consultation for the proposed Chaco withdrawal was initiated on a government-togovernment basis by the BLM FFO to various pueblos and tribes of New Mexico and southern Colorado.
 The BLM FFO sent a letter and map describing the proposed action and inviting consultation with the BLM FFO on January 24, 2022, via certified mail to each of the pueblos and tribes listed in Table 1-3, with a request for response within 30 days of receipt.
 A second letter was sent on March 25, 2022.
 The BLM then held a consultation session from April 27 to April 29, 2022.